rutuja-deshkar/upload-file-api/README.md

 POST "/users/sign_in"

 Body:
-key: user[email], value: test@example.com
+1)key: user[email], value: test@example.com
-key: user[password], value: secret
+2)key: user[password], value: secret

 This request returns an authentication token in the response headers['Authorization'].
 This token should be used to upload, download or delete files for a user. authentication_token in response body will be null since the token is not stored to the database. example of authroization token in response header tab:

-key              value
+1)key: Authorization
-Authorization    Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiIzMCIsInNjcCI6InVzZXIiLCJhdWQiOm51bGwsImlhdCI6MTU3OTE5OTA0MiwiZXhwIjoxNTc5Mjg1NDQyLCJqdGkiOiI0ZGI1Y2QyZC05N2Y1LTQ5YWItYTdhYi1mMjBmZWE2OWY3ODEifQ.9je9IQAe23Z2LEJp4fYmlk0JgSatCeWHG-y30P06QPA
+2)value: Bearer eyJhbGciOiJIUzI1NiJ9.eyJzdWIiOiIzMCIsInNjcCI6InVzZXIiLCJhdWQiOm51bGwsImlhdCI6MTU3OTE5OTA0MiwiZXhwIjoxNTc5Mjg1NDQyLCJqdGkiOiI0ZGI1Y2QyZC05N2Y1LTQ5YWItYTdhYi1mMjBmZWE2OWY3ODEifQ.9je9IQAe23Z2LEJp4fYmlk0JgSatCeWHG-y30P06QPA

 c) Upload files for a user